gcarreira77/CalendarioIHC/CalendárioIHC_LogBookTemplate/stage1_context/competitors/Competitor Analysis AmazonShoes.md

 ## Online Reviews

-Having had experience of other great value for money booking (5 estrelas, 84%):
+Having had experience of other great value for money booking:
     Having had experience of other booking systems the pricing of this is great value for money Reliable bookings , on demand features I can offer my clients too.
 Easy to use app for both my studio and clients too I highly recommend Go team up.

-Have been using this for a few years (4 estrelas):
+Have been using this for a few years:
     Have been using this for a few years it’s great to organise my business bookings, client info and keep on track of my business, helping it expand